-- i) A forecast horizon of three years was used.
-The forecast horizon comprises the three-year plan drafted in the last quarter of the 2015 financial year, whereafter a perpetuity growth rate of 3.7% is used. - ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate. - The long-term growth rate used is purely for the impairment testing of intangible assets under IAS-36 Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - iv) A discount rate of 12.5% per annum, being the group's pre-tax weighted average cost of capital, was used.
-The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Distribution business, both businesses largely operate within South Africa and are subject to similar market risks. - 10.2 The group acquired the pharmacy business of Amalgamated Pharmacy Group Proprietary Limited in 2010.
+- A forecast horizon of three years was used.
+The forecast horizon comprises the three-year plan drafted in the last quarter of the 2016 financial year, whereafter a perpetuity growth rate of 6.5% (2015: 3.7%) is used. - (ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
+The long-term growth rate used is purely for the impairment testing of intangible assets under IAS 36

+Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 13.5% (2015: 12.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
+The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Distribution business, both businesses largely operate within South Africa and are subject to similar market risks.